Picodes/4naly3er/README.md

 yarn print [outputFilePath]
 ```

- - '`outputFilePath` is an optional file path to store title and impact/ description of supported issues in markdown file.
+ - `outputFilePath` is an optional file path to store title and impact/ description of supported issues in markdown file.

 ## Example Reports